Why It Matters That Kamala Devi Harris Never Changed Her Name

 My talent was always what felt like my crowning moment. 💃🏽👸🏾 It’s crazy that it’s been 6 years since winning @missamerica.
 And tonight, we’ll welcome a new young woman to the sisterhood.
 As I look back there’s so much I want to say to baby Nina.
 But to represent my most happy & truest self in front of millions is a feeling that is quite difficult to articulate.
 So to baby Nina, I’ll say never forget that feeling.
 There will be MANY ups & downs, but keep chasing dreams that are true to who you are.
 Never stop dancing.
 Keep creating.
 And sister, just eat the cake. 🍰 — Tune in tonight on @nbc to see our new @missamerica crowned! 👑

-In 2014, I was in the limelight just like Kamala Devi Harris will be tonight, but on a different type of stage.
+In 2014, I was in the limelight just like Harris will be tonight, but on a different type of stage.
 I performed a classical fusion Bollywood dance in my bejeweled, red lehenga, expressing the joy and passion I feel for my culture with every step.
 I had been told by several past judges while competing for Miss New York, “Nina, you’re too Indian, be more American.
 If you’re really serious about winning Miss America, change your talent because a Bollywood Indian dance will never win.
 America just isn’t ready for someone like you.”

 Well, I was ready for someone like me, even if not all of America was.
 And I won.
-I remember telling myself, if I’m going to win, it has to be in my way and on my terms; I have to represent myself truly and authentically, otherwise what’s the point?
+I remember telling myself that if I’m going to win, it has to be in my way and on my terms; I have to represent myself truly and authentically, otherwise what’s the point?
 From the beginning, I realized, it was never about me — it was about that little girl who I knew was watching Miss America the night I won, saying, “This year, Miss America looks like me.
-And I don’t have to fit into a mold or stereotype to ‘win’ a certain role or position.”
+And I don’t have to fit into a mold or stereotype to win a certain role or position.”
 The little girl in me doing Indian dances in her school talent shows knew that it was never in vain.

 Tonight, I’ll be watching Kamala Devi Harris — a woman who shares my heritage — on the debate stage.
-Soon, I’ll hopefully be able to say that the Vice President of the United States of America looks like me.
-Tonight, more than ever, I feel that any position is attainable for women like me, whether it’s Miss America or the Vice President of the United States of America.
+Soon, I’ll hopefully be able to say that the Vice President looks like me.
+And tonight, more than ever, I feel that any position is attainable for women like me, whether it’s Miss America or the Vice President of the United States of America.
 Perhaps it’s no coincidence at all that “Nina” means “attainable.”

 Nina Davuluri made history in 2014 as the first South Asian woman to become Miss America.
-Currently, she’s producing the documentary, COMPLEXion, and is a filmmaker, activist, actor, and entrepreneur.
+Currently, she’s producing the documentary COMPLEXion, and is a filmmaker, activist, actor, and entrepreneur.

 Advertisement